Product

 Mitigating Environmental Impacts Beyond GHG Emissions

-In addressing the shipping industry’s challenge of decarbonization, we champion low-carbon and renewable ammonia as practical alternatives.
+In our commitment to addressing the shipping industry’s decarbonization challenge, we advocate for low-carbon and renewable ammonia as viable alternatives.

-Of the various alternative low-carbon fuels available, ammonia is one of the only practical alternatives for long distance shipping, which currently accounts for approximately 3% of global CO₂ emissions.
-The sector is one of the most challenging to decarbonize due to the current cost effectiveness of Heavy Fuel Oil (HFO).
-Renewable ammonia is particularly promising, as it can be produced from solar and wind resources without producing carbon emissions.
+Among the various low-carbon fuels, ammonia stands out as one of the few practical options for long-distance shipping, currently contributing to approximately 3% of global CO₂ emissions.
+This sector is particularly difficult to decarbonize due to the cost-effectiveness of Heavy Fuel Oil (HFO).

-The ammonia engine on the vessels emits zero CO₂, zero Sulphur Oxides (SOₓ), and the traces of Nitrogen Oxide (NOₓ) present in the flue gas can be neutralized to water and dinitrogen by up to 99%.
-This makes a renewable ammonia-fuelled ship a zero-emission ship.
+Renewable ammonia offers a promising solution, as it can be produced using solar and wind resources, resulting in zero carbon emissions.
+The ammonia engines on our vessels emit no CO₂ or Sulphur Oxides (SOₓ), and the minimal Nitrogen Oxide (NOₓ) emissions can be neutralized to water and dinitrogen by up to 99%.
+This makes our renewable ammonia-fueled ships truly zero-emission vessels.